xzhang1234/Design-Pattern/README.md

 5. Prototype (To do)

 #### Behavior:
-4. Strategy
+6. Strategy
 - Intent:
 -- Realize different behavior of objects, utilize different strategies -- Change objects' behaviors or strategies on runtime
 - Implementation:
 -- Delegation
 -- To realize different strategies/behaviors of objects, the object can include an interface of the behavior, and choose different implementations of the interface to realize different the behaviors.
-5. Command
+7. Command
 - Intent:
 -- Decouple the command requester (sender) and command executor(receiver)
 - Implementation:
 -- Combine receiver and operation as a command, and only expose execute()
 https://stackoverflow.com/questions/3883692/using-a-strategy-pattern-and-a-command-pattern?rq=1
-6. Template Method
+8. Template Method
 - Intent:
 -- Define the backbone procedure of a method
 - Implementation:
 -- Polymophorism
-7. Observer
+9. Observer
-8. State
+10. State
 - Intent:
 -- A perfect way to realize state machine
 -- Same interface of operation regardless of the inner state of the object
 - Implementation:
 -- Wrap each state as an object
 -- Delegate operation to individual state
-9. Iterator
+11. Iterator
 - Intent:
 -- iterate a collection of objects without knowing the implmentation of collection
 - Implementation:
 -- define iteration control variable as object fields
 -- hasNext(), boundary check
 -- next(), return current object, and then increment control variable
+12. Chain of responsibility (To do)
+13. Interpreter (To do)
+14. Mediator (To do)
+15. Memento (To do)
+16. Visitor (To do)

 #### Structure:
-10. Composite
+17. Composite
 - Intent:
 -- Group objects in tree structure
 - Implementation:
 -- Include a list of selfies in class definition
-11. Decorator
+18. Decorator
 - Intent:
 -- Extends functionality with composition
 - Implementation:
 -- Decorator extends and contains the decorated component at the same time.
 -- "Extend" makes sure the decorator is still an instance of the decorated component class, and can be further decorated.
 -- "Contain" makes delegation possible.
-12. Facade
+19. Facade
 - Intent:
--- Define and expose an easier interface
+-- Define and expose an easier interface and hence hide the complicated inner class call
 - Implementation:
---
+-- Composition
-13. Adapter
+20. Adapter
 - Intent:
 -- Convert interface of a class to another
 - Implementation:
 -- Adapter implements the target interface (so the adapter is an instance of the interface) while delegates the function call to the adaptee
-14. Proxy
+21. Proxy
+- Intent:

-15. Bridge (To do)
+22. Bridge (To do)
-16. FlyWeight (To do)
+23. FlyWeight (To do)

-Reference:
+#### Reference:
 1. Head First Design Pattern
 2. https://www.tutorialspoint.com/design_pattern
 3. GoF, Design Patterns: Elements of Reusable Object-Oriented Software